Back to Portfolio

 Natural Gas --> Ethylene -----|--> Vinyl Chloride Monomers --> PVC

-This vertical integration provides:
+This vertical integration from raw materials provides:

-2. Supply security - less vulnerable to supply chain disruptions
+2. Supply security -- less vulnerable to supply chain disruptions

-3. Quality control - from raw materials to finished product
+3. Quality control -- from raw materials to finished product

 Moat Source 3: Tripartite Teamwork Manufacturing